php/php-langspec/spec/13-functions.md

 function is accepted.
 By specifying *qualified-name*, only an instance of a class having that type, or being derived from that type, are accepted, or only an instance of a class that implements that interface type directly or indirectly is accepted.
+If a parameter has a type declaration, NULL is not accepted unless it has a default value that evaluates to NULL.

 ##Variable Functions